Probate Q&A Series

 When Early Distributions Occur

-• After the creditor claim period ends (90 days after publication) or sooner with creditor consent.
+• After the creditor claim period ends (generally 90 days after first publication of notice to creditors).

 • When certain assets, like personal property or small bank balances, have no outstanding claims against them.